Actionable Insights into the Cause of Endometriosis and Evidence-Based Treatments on the Horizon

 This is a VERY complex influence and defies logic in some cases.
 It is not as simple as therapeutically adding or taking away estrogen or progesterone.
 Rather, it depends on tissue levels of estrogen and progesterone as well as the number and sensitivity of estrogen and progesterone receptors.
 The hormones and their receptors work like a lock (receptor) and key (hormone).
 And that is just the beginning, because there are different components of receptors and additional molecular pathway influences, before and after estrogen binds to its receptor.

-For example, there is more estrogen on board when someone is significantly overweight, because there is production from the ovaries AND estrogen from fat cell interconversion AND from environmental xenoestrogen endocrine disruptors that are stored in fat.
+For example, there is more estrogen circulating when someone is significantly overweight, because there is production from the ovaries AND estrogen from fat cell interconversion AND from environmental xenoestrogen endocrine disruptors that are stored in fat.
 So that would mean the people who are overweight are more likely to have endo, right?
 Wrong.
-Endo, is more common in women with a healthy BMI.
-Problematic deep infiltrating endo and endometrioma types, is more prevalent in those who are very thin (BMI less than 18.5).
+Endo is more common in women with a healthy BMI.
+In fact, problematic deep infiltrating endo and endometrioma types, is more prevalent in those who are very thin (BMI less than 18.5).
 Why?
 This is unknown, but various homeostatic mechanisms like estrogen receptor upregulation can hypothetically lead to higher estrogen sensitivity.
 Also, hormonal signals are not the only molecular influence on endo.

 Inflammation